Kumud-Ganesh-Bhat/Machine-Learning/Linear Regression/Multivariate LR/readme.txt

 3. computeCostMulti.m      %Cost function for linear regression with multiple variables
 4. gradientDescentMulti.m  %Gradient Descent for linear regression with multiple variables
 5. normalEqn.m             %Function to compute normal equation
+6. trainingdata2.txt       %Dataset for linear regression with multiple variables

 Also, related graphs/plots have been uploaded